bhaaskara/InterviewQA/MyQA.md

 tainsts and tolerances
 node affinity and anti affinity how to make sure two pods from a deployment not to schedule on same pod
+    by using pod anti affinity
+how to apply labels to nodes
 monitoring: prometheus and grafana whats the other way to set limits and requests than mentioning in deployment specs what are the pod states